tommaso-ruzzon/tommaso-ruzzon/README.md

 Hi!
 My name is Tommaso Ruzzon.

-I am particularly interested in the applications of Machine Learning and Natural Language Processing in Economics.
+I am a Data Scientist working with Machine Learning and Natural Language Processing.
 I have extensive experience in data analysis and data visualization using Python, R and SQL.
 Currently, I am expanding my knowledge in Business Intelligence softwares such as Tableau.